 Who must report and when?

 The University of Wisconsin System requires an annual report from all faculty, academic staff and limited appointees who engage in remunerative outside activities in their field of professional interest whose appointments are half-time or more for the period under contract to the UW System.
-In order to ensure that all covered employees comply with such requirements, all faculty, academic staff and limited appointees whose appointments are half-time or more for the period under contract to the UW System must complete an Outside Activities Report form by April 30 each year will be considered “not in good standing” and ineligible for future salary adjustments, including pay plan adjustments, until they comply with Outside Activities Reporting requirements.
+Faculty and staff who do not complete the Outside Activities Report by April 30 each year will be considered “not in good standing” and ineligible for future salary adjustments, including pay plan adjustments, until they comply with Outside Activities Reporting requirements.